AlbinoDrought/creamy-videos/README.md

 - `CREAMY_HTTP_VIDEO_DIR`: where to serve persisted video data

 - `CREAMY_HTTP_PORT`: port to listen on

+- `CREAMY_TRANSCODE`: if `true`, automatically transcode videos to streamable mp4 when uploaded.
+Defaults to `false`.

 - `CREAMY_POSTGRES`: if `true`, use Postgres instead of JSON store